zamazan4ik/awesome-pgo/README.md

 ## BOLT adoption across Linux distros

+TODO: what about Windows package managers?
+BOLT is unavailable for Windows right now but PGO can be used too.

 Here we track LLVM BOLT enablement across various projects in various OS-specific build scripts:

 * Clang: